Scott Morrison (basketball coach): Maine Red Claws (2013–2017)

 Morrison spent the 2013–14 season with the Maine Red Claws of the NBA D-League as a volunteer player development coach.

 On September 16, 2014, Morrison was appointed head coach of the Red Claws.
 In the 2014–15 season, he led Maine to a franchise-best 35–15 record and was selected to helm the Eastern Conference Futures team in the 2015 NBA D-League All-Star Game.
 He was subsequently named the NBA D-League Coach of the Year and coached the NBA D-League Select Team at the 2015 NBA Summer League.

-In January 2016, Morrison became the winningest coach in Red Claws' franchise history.
+In January 2016, Morrison became the winningest coach in Red Claws franchise history.

 Boston Celtics (2017–2021)

 In June 2017, Morrison was named an assistant coach for the Boston Celtics under head coach Brad Stevens.

-After four seasons as an assistant, Morrison interviewed for the Celtics head coaching job in 2021 but was overlooked for Ime Udoka.
+After four seasons as an assistant, Morrison interviewed for the Celtics head coaching job in 2021 but the position was given instead to Ime Udoka.
 Udoka subsequently did not keep Morrison on his staff.